 - Strengthen and increase the longevity of the tooth

 Reasons a tooth might require a crown

-Many people have unexplained pain from filled back teeth, which is usually due to hairline cracks in the chewing part of the tooth.
+Many people have unexplained pain from filled back teeth, which is usually due to hairline cracks in the chewing part of the tooth (cracked-tooth syndrome).
 Placing crowns on these teeth relieves the pain and allows a return of full dental function for these teeth.
-In front teeth, older fillings can both weaken the teeth and cause appearance problems due to staining or chipping.
-Porcelain crowns and bridges are suitable in cases where porcelain veneers are not.
+In front of teeth, older fillings can both weaken the teeth and cause appearance problems due to staining or chipping.
+Porcelain crowns are suitable in cases where porcelain veneers are not.
 In teeth with root canal fillings, crowns can help to protect the remaining tooth and prevent further breakdown.
-All of this will be evaluated and explained further by the dentist when you come to for a check-up.
+All of this will be evaluated and explained further by the dentist when you come for a check-up.
 Please feel free to ask questions if you would like further clarification.